caproto/caproto/doc/source/index.rst

 This project is inspired by the broad effort in the Python community to write `sans-I/O implementations of network protocols <http://sans-io.readthedocs.io/>`_.
-Caproto manages the coupled state of an EPICS Client or Server, its VirtualCircuits, and Channels; it interprets received UDP and TCP messages and exposes them (zero-copy) as higher-level objects;
-using these same objects, it can compose valid messages to be sent.
-But, crucially, it performs no I/O itself.
-It merely processes and validates incoming and outgoing messsages and tracks client and server state.
-The developer using caproto is in complete control over when and how bytes are actually transmitted and received.
-The transport may be synchronous, threaded, asynchronous, etc. Caproto is unopinionated about this.
+Caproto parses and validates incoming and outgoing commands, keeping track the state of an EPICS Client, Server, Virtual Circuits, and Channels.
+But, crucially, it performs no I/O itself: handling sockets and transport is completely up the caller.
+Caproto a toolkit for building programs that speak EPICS.

 Why do this?
 ============